 One thing I noticed is that in the US many items presented as ‘Polish food’ aren’t actually Polish.
-I was even on a food tour in NYC once and got served ‘Polish cheese’ which was actually Gouda, just packed in Poland (Gouda is a Dutch cheese).
+I was even on a food tour in NYC once and got served ‘Polish cheese’ which was actually Gouda, just packaged in Poland (Gouda is a Dutch cheese).

 While some people know a few famous Polish dishes such as Pierogi, Polish cuisine has much more to offer.
 As a native Pole, let me introduce you to some of the best Polish foods.